Gear4music (Holdings) plc

 Our suppliers are familiar with our Anti-Slavery policy, and the expectation that their own policies and the policies of their own suppliers meet our same high standard.

-We will assess any instances of non-compliance if and when they arise, and take the appropriate action to remedy such non-compliance.
+We will assess any instances of non-compliance if they arise and take the appropriate action to remedy such non-compliance.

 Own-brands

-Our own-branded products are sourced from manufacturers in several countries around the globe and are often manufactured to our own specification and design.
-As at 31 March 2022 we had active relationships with over 120 manufacturers, predominantly in the Far East.
+Our own-branded products are sourced from manufacturers in several countries around the globe and are often manufactured to own specification and design.
+As at 31 March 2024 we had active relationships with over 93 manufacturers, predominantly in the Far East.

 Checks include: